ciribob/DCS-SimpleRadio/README.md

 DCS-SimpleRadio allows a better integration between TeamSpeak 3 and DCS.
 DCS-SimpleRadio will use the currently selected radio and frequency to decide if others can hear you or not.

-I decided to build this after playing with TARS, and wanted to be able to use more aircraft than TARS currently supports.
-I started this project with no knowlegde of Windows programming or C# .Net and little knowledege of C/C++ so apologies if the code is terrible but it does work! :)
+I decided to build this after playing with TARS, and wanted to be able to use more aircraft than TARS currently supports as well as use the latest version of TeamSpeak.

 If you want to compile or modify it, feel free and the project was built using Visual Studio 2015 - Community Edition.